rohitsangwan01/appwrite_telegram_bot/README.md

 ## Note

-This repo contains examples of building telegram bots in multiple languages like : dart, javascript, python
+This repo contains examples of building telegram bots in multiple languages like : dart, javascript, python, PHP

 Using webhook approach to get telegram messages updates